mrmaxguns/dream-journal/docs/_docs/1-quickstart.md

   ```bash
   pip install -r requirements.txt
   ```
-* You are now set to run the applicaiton.
+* You are now set to run the application.
 On first run, the database will be created.
 Type the following command, and a browser window with the dream-journal should open:
   ```bash
   python dream-journal/run.py
   ```